 \subsection{Optical Bloch equations and level's populations}

-We compute the laser-induced transition probability and the corresponding time evolution of the sublevel populations (see Fig.~\ref{fig:energy_levels}) using the density-matrix formalism and explicitly including both elastic and inelastic collisional effects.
-The dynamic is governed by the optical Bloch equations, which in this context read~\cite{amaro_2022}:
+We compute the laser-induced transition probability and the corresponding time evolution of the sublevel population densities (see Fig.~\ref{fig:energy_levels}) using the density-matrix formalism and explicitly including both elastic and inelastic collisional effects.
+The dynamics are governed by the optical Bloch equations, which in this context read~\cite{amaro_2022}: